support-logo

 AI bias

 As humans sometimes might be biased, consequently might be AI.
 The bias might be traced in the algorithms or the training data.
-That’s why external control is needed to detect such cases.

 Integration and implementation